 Slang is informal language that typically applies to a particular group of people.
 Every language has its own slang words and phrases that are constantly changing and evolving.
 The word slang itself came about in the 1700s and was likely used to refer to the vocabulary of the “lower” classes, specifically “disreputable” people.
 One suggested origin of slang proposed by linguists is the Norwegian word slengenavn, which means “nickname.”

 Sometimes “new” words are just old words that have been repurposed and given a different meaning.
 Like history, slang tends to repeat itself.
 Additionally, it is constantly evolving, meaning dictionaries are updated every year to keep up with the trends.

-Some words that once were cool faded from use, only to be revived by the current generation.
-One such word, in fact, is “cool.”
+Some words that were once cool have faded from use, only to be revived by the current generation with a different meaning.
+One such word, in fact, is cool.

 Originally cool meant a chilly temperature or a calm composure, but at some point in the 1930s it started appearing as a casual expression meaning “really good or interesting.”

 Cool is widely used as a slang term but has also retained its original meaning.
 When words are adopted as slang, the number of possible meanings expands rather than narrows.